StuG IV Early German Self-Propelled Assault Gun Dragon 1/35

-I thought whether it was easily completed because it doesn’t have a gun turret, but was quite hard assemble even if I left out coating.
+I thought whether it was easily completed because it doesn’t have a gun turret, but was quite hard to assemble even if I left out the coating.
 There were many outside vehicle accessories.
-Totally, paint finish up is more elegant than my other works, maybe the effect of black screen? :-))
+The paint finish-up is more elegant than my other works, maybe the effect of the black screen? :-))

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.

 From elementary school through university students repeatedly suspend and restart my modeling, it’s about 25 years of this hobby’s history.

 Born in February 1970, I live in Tokyo.
 From February 2007 I was quietly doing a site called “Miniature-Arcadia”.
 It is being transferred to this blog with the same name from December 2016.
 My update pace is uneven, but please come to see here occasionally.